thomasthesecond/sp/src/docs/assets.md

 Each page requires `main.css` and `main.js`, and has its own CSS and JavaScript file.
 For example, `about.html` includes `main.css`, `about.css`, `main.js` and `about.js`.

 `styleguide.css` and `styleguide.js` assets are only intended for use on the pattern library.
-They should not be included on any production webpages.
+They should not be included on any production Web pages.